neo4j/neo4j-javascript-driver/README.md

 # Neo4j Driver for JavaScript

-A database driver for Neo4j 3.0.0+.
+This is the official Neo4j driver for JavaScript.

 Resources to get you started: